mahibala-njit/is601-midterm/readme.md

 - EAFP: Used where direct action is more efficient, handling exceptions as they arise.

 Examples:
 - LBYL: HistoryFacade checks if the history file exists before loading data.
+[LBYL Reference](https://github.com/mahibala-njit/is601-midterm/blob/296e7d956f0139751fcbd1490a54932e913c5195/calculator/history_facade/history_facade.py#L58)
 - EAFP: Direct file access in save/load commands with try/except blocks for error handling.
+[EAFP Reference](https://github.com/mahibala-njit/is601-midterm/blob/296e7d956f0139751fcbd1490a54932e913c5195/calculator/history_facade/history_facade.py#L62)

 # Tests and CI/CD
 This project includes extensive unit tests for each feature and operation.
 Testing is done using the pytest framework, and code linting is handled by pylint to ensure code quality.